The Equine Pre-Ride Check, like a Pilots Pre-Flight Checklist

 A pilot always takes time to check out his aircraft inside and out before he taxies down the runway.
 With Richard Winters

-was at the expo, I spoke to many folks about the importance of properly preparing their horses to be
+riding.
+While I was at the expo, I spoke to many folks about the importance of properly preparing their horses to be ridden after a

-Monday morning, after only two days off!
+fresh on Monday morning, after only two days off!
 I can’t remove every variable, nor eliminate every risk.
-I can
+I can however, prepare my

 Begin With Ground Work